-The models LANCOM 7011 VPN and LANCOM 8011 VPN are equipped with 200 VPN channels by default.
+The model LANCOM 7111 VPN is equipped with 100 VPN channels by default, the LANCOM 8011 VPN with 200 channels.
 With the additional LANCOM VPN Option the LANCOM 8011 VPN can be upgraded to 500 or 1000 channels.

 While this may sound unspectacular at first, in practice it has profound effects.
 To illustrate this, let's first look at a typical corporate network without VPN technology.
 In the second step, we will see how this network can be optimized by the deployment of VPN.